globalglob3/wai-website/pages/standards-guidelines/wcag/index.md

 # - name: "Jan Doe"   # Replace Jan Doe with translator name
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
 # contributors:
-# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
+# - name: "Jan Doe"   # Replace NEAL Pritchard an Doe with contributor name, or delete this line if none
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github: